 Both of these joints are surrounded and supported by very strong ligaments that secure and hold them in place, and a number of the neck and shoulder muscles attach to the clavicle.

 Any damage to the collar bone or surrounding soft tissues can cause or aggravate clavicle pain.

-Let's look at the most common causes of collar bone pain in this article.
+Let's look at the most common causes of collar bone pain.

 Clavicle fractures are by far the most common cause of collar bone pain, and the most common bone to break.

-Most commonly it's due to a direct fall onto the shoulder or on an outstretched arm or less often a direct blow to the collar bone or an motor-vehicle accident.
+Most commonly it's caused by a direct fall onto the shoulder or onto an outstretched arm, or less often, a direct blow to the collar bone or a motor-vehicle accident.

-Our clavicle bone typically heals in 4-8 weeks in children, 6-12 weeks in adults.
+The clavicle bone typically heals in 4-8 weeks in children, and 6-12 weeks in adults.
 People usually make a full recovery by around 3 months, give or take.

-Ligaments usually take longer to heal the bone as they have a poor blood supply (note: ligaments have no direct blood supply hence have slow healing rate and higher reinjury rates).
+Ligaments usually take longer to heal than bone, as they have a poor blood supply (ligaments have no direct blood supply, hence have slow healing rate and higher reinjury rates).

 It can take months to recover fully from acromioclavicular ligament injuries.